Ant0nidas/CMH-Map-Locator-Compatcher/README.md

 ## CMM Map Locator Compatcher: GENERAL INSTALLATION INSTRUCTIONS

-1. Unzip the folder inside the downloaded .7z archive to any place you like.
+1. Unzip the folder inside the downloaded .zip archive to any place you like.
 You need an archiving utility like 7-Zip (free, open source, cross-platform) to unzip .7z files effectively.

 2. Run CMH_locator_compatcher.exe.
 This is the automatic compatcher.